Work samples

 Commercial refrigerator containing goods purchased at Baltimore H-Mart (rambutan, bangus, green papaya, jackfruit, can of corned beef, can of Tocino Spam, banana heart, mangoes, calabaza, eggplants, sugar canes, ampalaya, and banana leaves)

-In "Still Life: Longing", I wanted to create a "still life" informed by the gaze of displacement and longing.
+In "Still Life: Longing", I wanted to create a series of still lives informed by the gaze of displacement and yearning for home.
 I also wanted to emphasize how early colonial economies still inform modern global foodways by mimicking the look of 16th-18th European still lives that featured products from colonies and were prized for their exotic nature, novelty, and rarity.
-Presenting it as an installation within a commercial refrigerator was key to recalling modern industrial mechanisms of global commerce and exchange.
-The selection of objects are also significant--I wanted to collect from whichever city I am in (in this case, Baltimore) and buy what I can from what is locally available.
+The selection of objects are determined by whichever city I am in (in this case, Baltimore) and buy what I can from what is locally available.
 I specifically chose fruits, vegetables, and other goods that speak to what I miss from the Philippines.
 The selection also represents the extent of availability of Philippine goods within a certain area.
-Some goods, like the corned beef and Tocino Spam, allude to outside culinary influences and are not Philippine-made but their significance to the community and my ideation of the Philippines is enough to be included.
-It also recalls historical entanglements with the United States as Spam was introduced to the Philippines in the 1940s when US troops were fighting Japanese forces during World War 2.
+Some goods, like corned beef and Tocino Spam, allude to outside culinary influences and are not Philippine-made but their significance to the community and my ideation of the Philippines is enough to be included.
+It also recalls historical entanglements with the United States as canned meat was introduced to the Philippines in the 1940s when US troops were fighting Japanese forces during World War 2.

 -